 - Life Cycle: Annual

 - Planting Depth: 2-3 mm

 - Plant Spacing: 25-45 cm

 - Growth Habit: 30-40 cm tall

-A shrubby annual with a mild peppery flavour, summer savoury’s leaves can be used to season any meat or vegetable recipe.
-The mint relative, native to the Mediterranean, will thrive in temperate conditions.
+A shrubby annual with a mild peppery flavor, summer savory can be used to season any meat or vegetable recipe.
+Its close relative, winter savory, is a woody perennial herb with a stronger flavor and bushier growing habit.
+Seeds for both varieties are cared for in the same manner, as they are native to the Mediterranean and will thrive in temperate conditions.

 - Savory has been used by the Greeks and Romans as far back as 2,000 years ago and was sort of a precursor for ground pepper before it was imported from India due to its similar taste.